LeoLIU1233/PWM1_2025_LIU-Yibo/README.md

 **kids-nutrition-fun.com**
 **09/2025 Plan(Week 4): Scheme 1: Kids' Fun Nutrition Guide**
+**Background:**
+Childhood nutrition plays a pivotal role in physical growth, cognitive development, and immune system fortification, particularly during the formative years of ages 3-12, when rapid physiological changes occur and lifelong eating habits are established

 **Direction:** Develop a user-friendly web system for personalized food recommendations tailored for children aged 3-12 and their parents using WordPress, focusing on frontend interaction and recommendation logic.
 This is part of a collaborative effort with a team of 4 on the "Food Component Detection for Dietary Recommendation" project, emphasizing growth, immunity, and overcoming picky eating habits.